yangzhch6/Automatic-Theorem-Proving-Papers/README.md

 3. [Isabelle](https://isabelle.in.tum.de/)

 ## Proof Procedural
-`Here I provide a brief description of the proof process.`

 A proof step in proof assistant can be formalized as:
 > goal -> tatic -> [subgoals]